 Congestion Management Program

-The annual Performance Report is supplemented by Countywide Fact Sheets, which provide an overview of the county's Transportation System, as well as the state of Transit, Freeways, Arterials, Goods Movement, and Active Transportation in Alameda County more specifically.
-The Fact Sheets below were updated in June 2023.
-Detailed source information for all Performance Report fact sheets can be found in this reference document.
+The annual Performance Report is supplemented by County Fact Sheets, which provide an overview of the county's Transportation System, as well as the state of Transit, Freeways, Arterials, Goods Movement, and Active Transportation in Alameda County more specifically.
+The Fact Sheets below were updated in early 2024.
+Detailed source information for all Performance Report Fact Sheets can be found in this citation document.
+Previous Performance Reports are available on Alameda CTC's Reports webpage, under Performance Report.

 Every two years Alameda CTC collects and analyses detailed multimodal data on a 553-mile network of bridges, freeways, highways, and arterials.
 This includes average speed and congestion data on major roads and managed lanes (carpool and express lanes), transit speed and performance on roads, and biking and walking activity within Alameda County.